Rocky Bushiri

-Career
+Bushiri was born in Belgium and played for their under-19 and under-21 teams.
+He switched his international allegiance to DR Congo in March 2023, and made his full international debut for them later that year.

+Club career

 Oostende

 Bushiri joined the youth academy of K.V.
 Oostende in 2012 after impressing in a provincial tournament representing Walloon Brabant.
 He signed his first professional contract with Oostende in June 2017, for two years.
-He made his professional debut in a 1-0 Belgian First Division A loss to KV Mechelen on 9 December 2017, becoming the youngest-ever debutant for Oostende.
+He made his professional debut in a 1–0 Belgian First Division A loss to KV Mechelen on 9 December 2017, becoming the youngest-ever debutant for Oostende.

 Norwich City

 On 3 July 2019, it was announced that Bushiri would join Norwich City on a four-year deal, initially linking up with the U23 squad.
 On 1 August 2019, Bushiri joined League One club Blackpool on a season-long loan deal.
-Bushiri scored his first goal for the club in a 1-0 win against Wolverhampton Wanderers U21s in an EFL Trophy tie on 5 November 2019.
+Bushiri scored his first goal for the club in a 1–0 win against Wolverhampton Wanderers U21s in an EFL Trophy tie on 5 November 2019.

 On 30 June 2020, Bushiri went out on loan again, this time joining Mechelen on a season-long deal.

 On 26 January 2021, Bushiri moved to Belgium side KAS Eupen, on a loan deal until the end of the season.

 Hibernian

 On 10 January 2022, Bushiri joined Scottish Premiership side Hibernian on loan for the remainder of the season, with an option to buy in the summer.
 His number of appearances during the loan triggered that option, and he signed a three-year contract with Hibs in June 2022.

-After he played against Morton, whilst he was supposed to be suspended for receiving two cautions in earlier ties, Hibs were thrown out of the Scottish League Cup.
+After he played against Morton, whilst he was supposed to be suspended for receiving two cautions in earlier ties, Morton were awarded a default 3–0 victory which led to Hibernian being knocked out of the Scottish League Cup.
+He played regularly during the first half of the 2022–23 season, but was then unavailable for more than three months due to an ankle injury.

+Bushiri scored his first goal for the club on 26 November 2024, scoring a 97th-minute equaliser in a 3–3 draw with Aberdeen.
+That goal started a club-record run of 17 league games without defeat, with Bushiri featuring regularly as the team finished third in the Premiership.

+His contract with Hibernian expired at the end of the 2024–25 season, but he signed a new three-year deal with the club in June 2025.

 International career

-Bushiri was born in Belgium and is of Congolese descent.
-He represented Belgium in youth internationals up to and including the under-21 level, but changed his international allegiance in March 2023 so that he could play for DR Congo.
+Bushiri was born in Belgium and is of Congolese descent; his grandfather, Albert Kisonga, was an ambassador to Belgium.
+Bushiri represented Belgium in youth internationals up to and including the under-21 level, but changed his international allegiance in March 2023 so that he could play for DR Congo.
+Bushiri was first selected by DR Congo in June 2023, for two Africa Cup of Nations qualifying matches.
+He made his full international debut in September 2023, playing in a friendly against South Africa.